gilnam74/vex-sneppet/VEX-snippets.md

-Here you will find isolated blocks of VEX code, each of them performs one certain small task.
+This is the reference for VEX development basics.

+Here you can find VEX code snippets that could be a good foundation to build your own tools.

+If you don`t have a general understanding of how VEX works and can be used, walkthrough the [VEX for artists](vex-for-artists) tutorial.

 These and other examples you can find in [VEX snippets hip file](../blob/master/src/hips/VEX_snippets_001.hiplc).

 [Snippets](#snippets) | [VEX expressions](#vex-expressions) | [Tools](#tools) | [Algorithms](#algorithms)

 ## Snippets
-This is the reference for VEX development basics.
-Here you can find the most low-level solution blocks, if you have a general understanding of how VEX works and can be used.
-Walkthrough the [VEX for artists](vex-for-artists) tutorial if not.
+The VEX 101 and the most low-level solution blocks.

 #### Datatypes
 ```C